jstenmark/ChatCopyCat/scripts/README.md

 ### Key Features
 - **Image Resizing**: Resizes the image to the specified dimensions using high-quality resampling.
 - **Circular Transparency**: Creates a circular transparent background for the image.

----

-## wip_createmulticoloredsvg

-Script that takes the three most prominent colors and creates and vector image out of that.
-Work in progress...